Building a Better Team

 Even if someone gets on your every nerve, please try to find something you have in common.
 Getting along with someone is much easier if you focus on what unites you instead of what drives you apart.
 You don’t have to be best friends, but you need to work together, so try to make it a pleasant experience.

 Remember that causing a scene at work is never a good look.
-If your attempts at friendliness are met with more anger, it’s better to walk away for now than to try and have the last laugh.
+If your attempts at friendliness are met with more anger, it’s better to walk away for now than to try to have the last laugh.

 3. Set boundaries.